backslash-zero/CDJ-400_mp3organizer/readme.md

 ## Proposed Solution

 Replicate file structure of my playlists, converting everything to mp3 and renaming each file adding BPM info as a prefix.
+We can also take full advantage of id3v2 tags like track _title_ and _artist_

 `${file_dir}/${bpm}-${artist}-${title}.mp3`